-- 1. All regulations regarding eligibility of the BSF (for the Israeli PI) or the NSF (for the U.S. PI) will apply to this program. - 2.
-Each Israeli scientist is allowed to submit only a single pre-proposal.
-Moreover, a scientist who has any pending NSF-BSF application, or has any active NSF-BSF grant that is not in its last year, is not allowed to submit an application to this program. - 3.
-Israeli scientists will be allowed to submit both to an NSF-BSF program and the regular BSF program, including similar applications.
-In the event that they are awarded a grant in both programs, they will be funded in both, unless the research application is mostly similar, in which case only their NSF-BSF program will be funded. - 4.
+- 1. All inquiries regarding the eligibility of the research topic must be made by the U.S. PIs to the program directors at NSF.
+BSF will not respond to any query regarding topic eligibility. - 2.
+All regulations regarding eligibility of the BSF (for the Israeli PI) or the NSF (for the U.S. PI) will apply to this program. - 3.
+Each Israeli scientist is allowed to submit up to two applications/year, if at least one of them is to any of the NSF-BSF programs that have no deadline. - 4.
+Israelis with active grants are allowed to submit an additional application to any of the NSF-BSF programs with no deadline (they don't have to wait for the last year of their grant before submitting). - 5.
+It is allowed to submit both to an NSF-BSF program and the regular BSF program, including similar applications.
+In the event that both applications are awarded grants, they will be funded, unless the research applications are mostly similar, in which case only the NSF-BSF program will be funded. - 6.
 In case of similar NSF-BSF and regular BSF applications, in which the NSF evaluation was not completed by the time the regular BSF awards are made, the BSF will defer its decision regarding a possible grant to this application, until the NSF-BSF awards are announced.